killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 ***

-<p class="dropcap">In my mind now, all of these twists and turns feel obvious.
-And the underlying currents affecting all three endeavors &mdash; the attempts at writing articles, the podcast, the gigs &mdash; aren't just interconnected, they're one in the same.
-Hindsight combined with all the things I've read about SJD since starting this &mdash; all the emails and form responses and comments and research &mdash; has me confidently saying "How could it have gone any other way?"</p>
+In my mind now, all of these twists and turns feel obvious.
+And the underlying currents affecting all three endeavors -- the attempts at writing articles, the podcast, the gigs -- aren't just interconnected, they're one in the same.
+Hindsight combined with all the things I've read about SJD since starting this -- all the emails and form responses and comments and research -- has me confidently saying "How could it have gone any other way?"

 I think I know _exactly_ what's going on here.
 What's behind all the weird.